 Road Trip to Bucks County

-I decided to take a road trip out to Pennsylvania.
+I decided to take a road trip out to Bucks County Pennsylvania.
 I love architecture, so I Googled cool places to visit in Bucks County.
 It brought up Fonthill Castle and Mercer Museum.
 From the photos listed by visitors, I had to visit.
 We went to Fonthill Castle in January.
+The weather was brisk, but not freezing.
+The sun shining and the blue skies made it warm out.
+I love exploring Pennsylvania.
+There are so many things to do in Pennsylvania.
+I enjoyed visiting Glencairn Museum and Byrn Athyn Cathedral.

 DISCLAIMER: This blog contains affiliate links, which means that if you click on one of the product links, I will receive a small commission.
 This helps support my blog and allows me to continue to make articles like this.